usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `194b3a307af277f012d744df3dfa8385`
-- :material-text: **Run description:** Named Entities are treated as lists that appear in a specific pattern in a web page The approach followed is: 1.
+- :material-text: **Run description:** The approach followed is: 1.
 Used wikipedia dump for finding results by matching the words in given query.
 2. Using homepages given in a query, we crawled a domain (since we do not have the actual dataset - Category A) at a particular depth to find required pages by matching output entity types and the words in the query.
 3. combine the result of 1 and 2 to find common entities   4.
 We find the homepages of required entites using the clueweb url-docid dataset.

 ---
 #### SIELRUN2